 Relapse Management Plan

-Bethesda Recovery provides addicts with a practical relapse management plan to take out into the world, for the purpose of relapse prevention.
+Bethesda Retreat provides addicts with a practical relapse management plan to take out into the world, for the purpose of relapse prevention.
 However, they also have an effective relapse management plan in place, for those who return due to the setback of a relapse.